netscaler/netscaler-k8s-ingress-controller/docs/crds/cors.md

-# Configure cross-origin resource sharing policies with Citrix ingress controller
+# Configure cross-origin resource sharing policies with Netscaler ingress controller

 Citrix provides a Custom Resource Definition (CRD) called the CORS CRD for Kubernetes.
-You can use the CORS CRD to configure the cross-origin resource sharing (CORS) policies with Citrix ingress controller on the Netscaler.
+You can use the CORS CRD to configure the cross-origin resource sharing (CORS) policies with Netscaler ingress controller on the Netscaler.

 ## What is CORS